 The traditional Thoracic Surgery residency consists of approximately one third general thoracic surgery and two thirds cardiac surgery (including congenital cardiac surgery), while the General Thoracic Track rotations are weighted more towards general thoracic surgery with less emphasis on cardiac surgery.

 The trainees for all of these residency tracks have consistently been chosen from amongst the most competitive candidates for Thoracic Surgery training in the country.

 All aspects of The University of Virginia Thoracic Surgery Residency Program are accredited by the ACGME Residency Review Committee for Thoracic Surgery.

 Most of the cardiothoracic surgical training is based at the University of Virginia Medical Center, with the exception of a few months of training at other locations for the I-6 residents.
 At the completion of clinical training, residents are eligible for certification by the American Board of Thoracic Surgery.
 The UVA Thoracic Surgery residents have a legacy of successful performance on their ABTS examinations, and all of our graduates are fully board-certified.

-The primary focus and goal of our program is to produce cardiothoracic surgeons that are competitive for both premier academic and private practice jobs at the completion of their training.
-As the only Thoracic Surgery residency program in Virginia, our residents are exposed to a high volume of complex cases which ensures a stellar operative and clinical experience.
+The primary focus of our program is to produce cardiothoracic surgeons who are competitive for both premier academic and private practice jobs at the completion of their training.
+Our residents are exposed to a high volume of complex cases which ensures a stellar operative and clinical experience.
 An emphasis of the program is on developing the academic thoracic surgeon who has superb technical skills and solid clinical judgment.
-Given the high volume of clinical care there is no time for any laboratory research during the clinical years of the Thoracic Residency Programs, although clinical projects, papers, and presentations are strongly encouraged and supported.
+Given the high volume of clinical care there is no time for any laboratory research during the senior years of the Thoracic Residency Programs, although clinical projects, papers, and presentations are strongly encouraged and supported.